keni2006/Sphere-51x/docs/mysql-world-snapshots.md

 All SQL files include the table definition retrieved via `SHOW CREATE TABLE` so they can be replayed on a clean schema without additional migrations.

 ## Database bookkeeping
-- The snapshot transaction also inserts a row into `<prefix>world_savepoints` using the generated label and timestamp.
+- The snapshot transaction also inserts a row into `<prefix>world_savepoints` using the generated label, timestamp and object count.
 This mirrors the previous behaviour that recorded save metadata directly inside MySQL.
 - The metadata row is written even though the data lives on disk, letting operators track when the latest snapshot finished and how many objects it contained.

 ## Failure handling